-Shareholder Name Number of Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly Percentage of Outstanding Shares Ryan Beedie 56,618,973 (1) 27.8%
+Shareholder Name Number of Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly Percentage of Outstanding Shares Ryan Beedie 67,959,849 (1) 29.5%

-(1) BIV Holdings Ltd. and Beedie Investments Limited, companies wholly owned by Ryan Beedie, are the registered holders of such Shares.
+(1) Beedie Investments Limited, a company wholly owned by Ryan Beedie, is the registered holder of 67,809,849 such Shares.
+The Beedie Foundation is the registered holder of 150,000 such Shares.
 Ryan Beedie is a director of the Company.